 Dried coffee in parchment after fermentation.
 Credit: Ka’u Specialty Coffee

-One thing that Sasa is firm about is that we know so little about fermentation – but it’s so important.
+One thing that Sasa is firm about is that we know little about fermentation – but it’s very important to a coffee flavour development.

 At Re;co, he said, “While travelling all over the world, tasting coffees and experimenting with processing with over 50 producers, and also on my farms, I realised that there are a lot of inconsistencies in traditional processing techniques.
 And most of these inconsistencies are coming from fermentation.”